On regularity and rigidity of $2\times 2$ differential inclusions into non-elliptic curves: Introduction

 According to \cite{panov94} (see also \cite{DLOW03minentcond}), the function $v$ is both an entropy and anti-entropy solution of Burgers' equation, and by Oleinik's one-sided Lipschitz estimate must therefore be locally Lipschitz.
 In a simply connected domain, the two conservation laws satisfied by $v$ are equivalent to the existence of $u_1,u_2$ such that

 so the Lipschitz regularity of $v$ amounts to Lipschitz regularity of $Du$ if $Du\in\Pi =\gamma([a,b])$.
-It can be checked that $\det(\gamma')=0$, so this differential inclusion is nowhere elliptic. \end{ex}
+It can be checked that $\det(\gamma')=0$, so this differential inclusion is nowhere elliptic.
+It can however also be checked that it is not too degenerate, in the sense that it satisfies the assumption \eqref{eq:det4} of Theorem \ref{t:reg_gen} below. \end{ex}

 \begin{ex} In our previous work \cite{LLP20}, motivated by connections with the Aviles-Giga functional \cite{AG99,ADLM99,JK00,JOP02,LP18}, we studied an explicit closed curve $K_0\subset\R^{2\times 2}$ which has no rank-one connections, but is nowhere elliptic.
-There we established that solutions of $Du\in K_0$ enjoy some regularity: $Du$ is locally Lipschitz outside a discrete set -- but also some rigidity: $Du$ is explicitly characterized in any convex neighborhood of a singularity. \end{ex}
+(The precise definition of $K_0$ is recalled in \S~\ref{ss:ex_intro}.)
+There we established that solutions of $Du\in K_0$ enjoy some regularity: $Du$ is locally Lipschitz outside a discrete set -- but also some rigidity: $Du$ is explicitly characterized in any convex neighborhood of a singularity.
+Again, it can be checked that $K_0$ is not too degenerate in the sense that it satisfies the assumption \eqref{eq:det4} of Theorem \ref{t:reg_gen} below, a fact crucially used in \cite{LP18,LLP20}. \end{ex}

 Our proof in \cite{LLP20} relied strongly on the explicit form of $K_0$ and its link with the eikonal equation, but since then we have been intrigued by the possibility that there might be a general result for differential inclusions into curves that do not have rank-one connections and are not necessarily elliptic.